All Blacks veterans finish with bronze after win over Wales - WHIZ News

 New Zealand opened the scoring in the fifth minute when Joe Moody strode 20 meters before sliding over for a rare front-rower’s try.
 It was set up by an offload from Read to Brodie Retallick, who made good ground before delivering a clever, back-handed flick pass to his prop.

-And after twice taking the attacking option to kick for touch instead of goal, the Welsh were rewarded with a try when fullback Hallam Amos crossed in the 19th minute.
+And after twice taking the attacking option to kick for touch instead of a penalty goal, the Welsh were rewarded with a try when fullback Hallam Amos crossed in the 19th minute.

-Rhys Patchell converted the try and added a penalty goal in the 27th to reduce the margin to four points, but the All Blacks pulled away with two tries from Ben Smith before halftime.
+Rhys Patchell converted the try and added a penalty goal in the 27th to reduce the margin to four points, but the All Blacks pulled away with Ben Smith’s two tries before halftime.

 The 33-year-old utility, playing his final test on the right wing, opened with a classic veteran’s try.
 He chimed into the backline from the blind, running right to left, stopped, propped inside a defender and stepped back the other way before twisting over the line in a 20-meter solo effort.

-He added a second after the whistle went for halftime, using a perfectly-timed hand-off to beat a tackle from Tomos Williams and race over inside the right corner post.
+He added a second after the whistle went for halftime, using a perfectly-planted palm to Tomos Williams’ face and race over inside the right corner post.

 It was 28-10 at halftime and the All Blacks made it a 25-point difference two minutes after the break when Ryan Crotty scored after taking a brilliant offload from Sonny Bill Williams.

-Six minutes later, Williams and Smith combined for what appeared to be a try, but it was disallowed by the Television Match Official.
+Six minutes later, another Williams unload sent Smith on the path to what appeared to be his third try, but it was disallowed by the Television Match Official.

-Williams, making a rare starting appearance in this tournament after being a midfield regular, smiled, waved and took a small bow to the crowd as he left the field before the hour.
+When he left the field in the 56th minute, Williams smiled, waved and took a small bow to the crowd — his last act after his 19th and final World Cup match.

-Josh Adams scored a consolation try on the hour, but the All Blacks capped it when flyhalf Richie Mo’unga scored five minutes from the end to bring his tally to 15 points for the match, including five conversions.
+Welsh winger Josh Adams scored a consolation try on the hour from close range, taking his tournament tally to seven, but the All Blacks capped it when flyhalf Richie Mo’unga scored five minutes from the end to bring his tally to 15 points for the match.

+Wales captain Alun Wyn Jones said his team approached the game with the mentality of making it a spectacle.

+“We really had nothing to lose and we wanted to throw the ball about and show intentions to go out with a bang,” Jones said.
+“There is obviously a game tomorrow but we wanted to make this one memorable for our fans that traveled out today but unfortunately we came out on the wrong side of the scoreboard.”

 More AP Rugby World Cup: https://www.apnews.com/RugbyWorldCup and https://twitter.com/AP_Sports